sillsm/cryptoregs/chapters/Chapter1_The_Regulatory_Loop.md

 ## Regulatory Dynamics

 From this perspective, it is a mistake to only study cases to understand how cryptocurrencies might be regulated.
 Commonly practitioners ask each other "is this a regulated transaction?
 What is the test we should apply?"
 Rather, we encourage the reader to consider regulations in the context of the regulatory loop.
-The more important question is, does an agency feel it
+First ask, does an agency feel it _ought_ to regulate a transaction.
+Why?
+How far the agency goes in stretching its available tools depends on how much pressure it feels to regulate.

+We will study a variety of tests from U.S. agencies.
+The tests that survive the longest are those that prioritize intent over structure.
+For example, the IRS relies on a principle that it may tax "income from whatever source derived".
+There's no amount of restructuring a cryptocurrency income source that can make it not income.

+By contrast, since Howey, investment contracts are those where there is an expectation of profit derived "from the efforts of others".
+This phrase alone is greatly responsible for the Distributed Finance (DeFi) industry, where smart contracts were restructured and distributed to fully separate expectation of profit from control.
+The contemporary SEC feints at regulating here is a reaction to a reaction to a reaction.

+It is not fair to say